-All students, as an appendix to your diploma, can also get a distinction for:
+As an appendix to your diploma, you can also get a distinction for:

-- Active participation in Business Academy Aarhus' Academy Council. - Tutor for new students - Buddy for new international students - Active participation in Marketing Management's Student Council. - Participation in Experts in Teams - Participation in international case competitions.
+- Active participation in Business Academy Aarhus' Academy Council. - Tutor for new students - Buddy for new international students - Active participation in Marketing Management's Student Council. - Participation in Experts in Teams - Participation in international case competitions